hansemannn/titanium-pusher/ios/Carthage/Checkouts/pusher-websocket-swift/README.md

 github "pusher/pusher-websocket-swift"
 ```

+Carthage will produce a number of frameworks.
+You need to include the following framework binaries in your project from the `Carthage/Build` directory: `PusherSwift`, `NWWebSocket` and `TweetNacl`

+#### Xcode 12 considerations

+There have been changes to the architectures included when building universal frameworks under Xcode 12.0 and above.
+This is to support the introduction of the Apple Silicon family of processors.

+It is strongly recommended that you integrate PusherSwift using the `--use-xcframeworks` flag, running Carthage `0.37.0` or above.
+There are [full instructions](https://github.com/Carthage/Carthage#building-platform-independent-xcframeworks-xcode-12-and-above) for this (as well as instructions for [migrating to XCFrameworks](https://github.com/Carthage/Carthage#migrating-a-project-from-framework-bundles-to-xcframeworks) if you are already integrating using Carthage).

+Alternatively, if you are building using an Intel Mac and do not want to migrate to build Carthage dependencies using XCFrameworks there is [a workaround](https://github.com/Carthage/Carthage/blob/master/Documentation/Xcode12Workaround.md) to build successfully.
+You can find an example of this workaround, which is used for running the 'Consumption-Tests' [here](Consumption-Tests/Shared/carthage.sh).

 ### Swift Package Manager

-> Please note that if you are looking to use encrypted channels, this is not currently possible with Swift Package Manager.

-To integrate PusherSwift into your project using [Swift Package Manager](https://swift.org/package-manager/), you can add the library as a dependency in Xcode (11 and above) – see the [docs](https://developer.apple.com/documentation/xcode/adding_package_dependencies_to_your_app).
+To integrate PusherSwift into your project using [Swift Package Manager](https://swift.org/package-manager/), you can add the library as a dependency in Xcode – see the [docs](https://developer.apple.com/documentation/xcode/adding_package_dependencies_to_your_app).
 The package repository URL is:

 ```bash
 https://github.com/pusher/pusher-websocket-swift.git